PyLops/pylops/docs/source/contributing.rst

 Now you can make your changes locally.

-5. When you're done making changes, check that your code follows the guidelines for :ref:`addingoperator` and that the both old and new tests pass successfully:
+6. When you're done making changes, check that your code follows the guidelines for :ref:`addingoperator` and that the both old and new tests pass successfully:

 .. code-block:: bash

-   >>  python setup.py test
+   >>  make tests

-6. Commit your changes and push your branch to GitLab:
+7. Commit your changes and push your branch to GitLab:

 .. code-block:: bash